doggybootsy/theme-base/README.md

+# Usage
+Look at the usage file

 # Using
 1. You need npm installed
-2. Make a folder for your theme and insert the script folder inside of it
+2. add your code to the theme-base folder
-3. Delete the `package.json`
-3. Run `npm init` inside your themes folder and fill out everything
+3. Run `npm i`
 4. Go to `./script/manifest.js` and use at the following template inside the file (more detials look at lower in the readme.md)
+5. Do `node .` and it will generate the files

 # manifest.js
 ### Base template